Modernly designed loft bathroom in Blackwell

 Despite how desperate you are for extra space, weighing up the costs of a home move can be off-putting.
 Stamp duty, legal charges, surveys and more might amount to several thousand pounds, and it’s money you won’t get back.
 There are other considerations too, not least your psychological connection to your home and the prospect of kids changing schools.

 So what is the very best way to extend your home – on a budget – without the turmoil of moving, and enhance your house’s value?
-A house extension is the obvious answer.
+A house extension is the common answer.
 This offers flexibility of design, enabling you to add the desired quantity of extra area to your home.
 But for many house owners a home extension won’t be possible for factors of time and expense.

 You can ask us to visit your home and check this out for you, however there are likewise a number of checks that you can perform yourself prior to this.